LLNL/llnl.github.io/about/faq.md

 3. Publicize any outreach activities or major milestones related to your project such as:
    * A paper/poster/presentation is accepted at a conference
    * An upcoming workshop or webinar you're hosting
-   * Your project received an award nominations
+   * Your project received an award nomination
    * You're guest blogging or speaking on a podcast {:.mb-3}